-LED COLOR STATUS DESCRIPTION On The link to a 10 Mbps Ethernet network is up.
-Off The link to an Ethernet network is down.
-FDX Amber On The Gigabit port is negotiating in full-duplex mode.
-Off The Gigabit port is negotiating in half-duplex mode and no collisions are occurring.
+LED COLOR STATUS DESCRIPTION Off The link to this port is not connected.
+ACT Green Blinking This port is receiving or transmitting data.
 MGMT 10 Green Blinking The system is transmitting/receiving to/from an Ethernet device.
 On The port is connected at 10Mbps.
 Off The port is not connected at 10Mbps or to an Ethernet device.
 100 Amber Blinking The system is transmitting/receiving to/from an Ethernet device.
 On The port is connected at 100Mbps.
 Off The port is not connected at 100Mbps or to an Ethernet device.

-3.5 Configuring the GS-3012F
+3.5 Configuring the GS-2024

-You may use the embedded web configurator or command line interface to configure the switch.
+You may use the embedded web configurator or command line interface to configure the GS-2024.
 If you're using the web configurator, you need Internet Explorer 5.5 and later or Netscape Navigator 6 and later.